Saudization 2026: Nitaqat Quotas & Closed Roles for Expats

 What the penalties look like

-Non-compliance with Nitaqat isn't a slap on the wrist.
-Red-category companies face suspension of work visa issuance and renewal, loss of access to government portals (Qiwa, Muqeem), inability to renew commercial licences, and exclusion from government contract bidding.
+Non-compliance with Nitaqat is not a slap on the wrist.
+Red-category companies face suspension of work visa issuance and renewal, loss of access to government portals (Qiwa, Muqeem), inability to renew commercial licences, and exclusion from government contract bidding (AHYSP on Nitaqat 2026-2028).
 Their expatriate employees cannot be prevented from transferring to other employers.
-For the most severe violations — particularly "ghost Saudization," where companies falsify Saudi employment records — penalties include criminal prosecution and permanent recruitment bans.
+For the most severe violations, particularly "ghost Saudization," where companies falsify Saudi employment records, penalties include criminal prosecution and permanent recruitment bans.

 This penalty structure means that even if your employer wants to keep you, a poor Nitaqat rating can make it structurally impossible to renew your Iqama or sponsor a replacement.